 Energy Quest is a curriculum-linked, year-round, established programme for schools that helps improve the perception of engineering among both girls and boys.

 Over the last six years with support from Shell, EngineeringUK has developed Energy Quest into a well-received programme, reaching 215,000 young people through 3,150 sessions in 1,460 UK schools.

 The free programme encourages young people to find out all about sustainable energy and learn about associated engineering careers.
-It consists of two parts: the Energiser Workshop, an interactive STEM workshop packed with hands-on activities, careers information and stories from real engineers and The Bright Ideas Challenge, Shell’s popular cross-curricular schools’ competition, which sees teams of students imagine innovative solutions that could one day power our future cities.
+It consists of the Energiser Workshop, an interactive STEM workshop packed with hands-on activities, careers information and stories from real engineers.

 Energy Quest is designed to be inclusive and tailored to the needs of different school groups.
 It carries a strong careers element throughout and links closely to many of the Gatsby Benchmarks of good careers guidance, such as encounters with employers and employees.